ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victim_attributes/retrieve.rst

 Retrieve Victim Attributes
 --------------------------

 The following section describes how to retrieve Victim Attributes via the ``/v3/victimAttributes`` endpoint.
-In addition to the methods described in this section, you can retrieve Attributes added to a specific Victim by using the following query:
+In addition to the methods described in this section, you can send the following request to retrieve Attributes added to a specific Victim: ``GET /v3/victims/{victimId}?fields=attributes``.

 .. code::